Quick Answer: What Is Self-Employment?

 - Power, Flexibility and Freedom from a daily routine

 The people or companies you choose to work with are your customers and not employers.
 Customers can say what outcome they expect from the work, but they do not have the power to command how you work.
 Self-employed allows individuals to work for things they have a passion on and enjoy doing.
 Here you are the boss of yourself and can determine what to work on and how.
 It frequently allows you to work from home, saving time and money that would have been lost on commuting.
+According to a FlexJobs survey, remote and self-employed workers save an average of $4,000 per year in commuting and work-related costs.
 However, you have to please your clients’ needs to get more referrals.

 - Monetary Rewards

 Self-employed businesses can be very profitable as companies prefer independent owners to run their business.
-Companies don’t need to engage in long-term commitments like a pension with permanent employers by choosing independent contractors,.
+Companies don’t need to engage in long-term commitments like a pension with permanent employers by choosing independent contractors.
 Thus they will be more than willing to pay self-employed contractors more than is required.
+Data from the Bureau of Labor Statistics Occupational Outlook Handbook shows that experienced independent contractors in fields like software development, consulting, and financial advising frequently earn 20 to 40% more per hour than their traditionally employed counterparts.

 - Creative Freedom